drinfauvel/DScoursera/README.md

 test only

-i am a nood in programming
+i am a noob in programming

 earlier than a beginner